tpetersonkth/tpetersonkth.github.io/_unpublishedPosts/HTB-Blocky-Writeup.md

  By enumerating the target, it is possible to discover a web application which hosts JAR files on a specific web page.
 These JAR files can be downloaded and decompiled using [JD-GUI](http://java-decompiler.github.io/).
 Thereafter, it is possible to find a password in one of these files, which can be used to connect to the target over SSH as an unprivileged user.
 Then, a `root` shell can be obtained by using the `sudo` command since the compromised user can execute arbitrary commands with `sudo`.

 # Exploitation
 We start by performing an nmap scan by executing `nmap -sS -sC -sV -p- 10.10.10.37`.
-The `-sS` `-sC` and `-sV` flags instructs nmap to perform a SYN scan to identify open ports followed by a script and version scan on the ports which were identified as open.
+The `-sS`, `-sC` and `-sV` flags instruct nmap to perform a SYN scan to identify open ports followed by a script and version scan on the ports which were identified as open.
 The `-p-` flag instructs nmap to scan all the ports on the target.
 From the scan results, shown below, we can see that port `21`, `22`, `80` and `25565` are open.
 These ports correspond to FTP, SSH, HTTP and a Minecraft server respectively.

 ![nmap](/assets/{{ imgDir }}/nmap.png)